-Radios play a critical role in everything your department does.
-Even a temporary breach of your ability to communicate — whether between dispatch and officers on patrol or SWAT officers coordinating a raid — can have serious consequences for your officers and deputies.
+This incident highlights the critical role radios play in your department.
+Even a temporary breach of emergency communications — whether between dispatch and officers on patrol or SWAT officers coordinating a raid — can have serious consequences.

-Keep all radios in a secure location or in containers any time they are not in use.
+Keep all radios in a secure location anytime they're not in use.
 It's important to remember that your department's facility might not be as secure as you think it is.
 A radio left unattended on a desk or even a back room can be discreetly taken by anybody with access to the room, including any members of the public who have reason to be there.

 To keep radios from landing in the wrong hands, keep them in secure lockers away from open areas, while still allowing the radios to be quickly and easily accessed by the officers who need them.